Camila Revival: VDM meets Haskell

 Assistant Professor

-My research focuses on innovative user interfaces for formal methods and mathematical approaches to software quality.
-More recently, I started work on usable security, in particular on the impact of formal verification on the use and adoption of formally verified security software product.
+My research focuses on encouraging a wider adoption of software verification by creating tools and methods that hide the complexities of verifying software.
 Much of my most recent work overlaps with the area of software engineering.
-I am also interested on innovative and fun ways to teach Computer Science.
 For more details, see selected publications and some of my projects.
 Follow me on Twitter or add me on LinkedIn.
+See also the Software Reliability Lab website.